 All the Countries Americans Can Visit Right Now

 Set alongside the sparkling Adriatic Sea, this southeastern European destination is more under-the-radar than its popular neighbor, Greece.
-U.S. passport holders can enter without a PCR test but masks are mandatory and there is a curfew from 10 p.m.-6 a.m.
-However, a number of airlines have cancelled or reduced their flights to and from Albania recently.
+U.S. passport holders can enter if they are fully vaccinated, have recovered from COVID-19 within the past six months, can show a negative PCR test result (taken within 72 hours), or have a rapid antigen test taken within 48 hours.
+Masks are mandatory indoors and there is a curfew from 11 p.m.-6 a.m.
 Expect health screening at the airport (no-touch thermometers and medical staff looking out for anyone exhibiting coronavirus symptoms).
 There are restrictions on which countries you can pass through on your return to the U.S.A.

 Antigua and Barbuda

-Straddled between Asia and Europe, this landlocked nation is allowing Americans to visit providing they have taken a PCR test within the past 72 hours or agree to take on one arrival.
-Arrivals testing negative are exempt from quarantine.
-Face masks are required in public spaces.
+Straddled between Asia and Europe, this landlocked nation is allowing unvaccinated Americans to visit providing they have taken a PCR test within the past 72 hours or agree to take on one arrival ($40) then quarantine for up to 24 hours, until you get the results.
+If you’ve been vaccinated, you’re exempt from a PCR test but you do need to submit proof of vaccination 14 days before you travel there.
+Face masks are required on public transport.

-A Travel Health Visa ($40-60) and negative PCR test (taken up to five days before arrival) is required for entry to these picture-perfect islands, which lie just a stone’s throw from Miami.
-Visitors must present the confirmed Travel Health Visa and PCR test result to airline crew before they board their flight and show it again on arrival to immigration officials.
-You’ll need to opt-in for Covid-19 travel insurance on your visa application.
+A Travel Health Visa ($40-60) and negative COVID test (taken up to three days before arrival) is required for entry to these picture-perfect islands, which lie just a stone’s throw from Miami.
+Visitors must present the confirmed Travel Health Visa (and test result) to airline crew before they board their flight and show it again on arrival to immigration officials.
+You’ll need to opt-in for Covid-19 travel insurance on your visa application, which has a $20 discount if you’re fully vaccinated.
 You also have to take a rapid antigen test on day five, but results come through within an hour.
 Face masks are required in public spaces and everyone must self-report their condition via a daily health questionnaire for up to 14 days, or for the duration of their stay if under two weeks.
-There’s a 10 p.m. to 5 a.m. curfew on many of the islands and traveling inter-island requires an online health application and possibly another PCR test too.
+There’s a 9 p.m. to 5 a.m. curfew on many of the islands, and traveling inter-island requires an online health application (plus another COVID test if you’re unvaccinated).

-This sovereign state in the Persian Gulf is offering Americans visas on arrival, but you must take a PCR test at your own expense ($53) upon landing.
-You will be required to complete a health questionnaire and will have to take a second PCR test on day 10, also at your own expense.
+This sovereign state in the Persian Gulf is offering Americans visas on arrival.
+You will be required to complete a health questionnaire and download the BeAwareBahrain health app too.
+Masks are still required in public.

 Set on the Bay of Bengal, Bangladesh is among the more offbeat destinations on this list.
-Bangladesh requires all U.S. citizens to present a negative PCR test from a government-authorized facility, taken up to 72 hours before arrival.
+Bangladesh requires all U.S. citizens to present a negative PCR test from a government-authorized facility, taken up to 48 hours before arrival.
 On arrival you’ll need to fill in health information cards and there’s temperature screening at the airports.
-You then need to quarantine at your hotel or other accommodation for 14 days.
+If you’re unvaccinated, you then need to quarantine at your hotel for 14 days.
 Masks are required in public.
 Certain areas of the country are subject to localized restrictions – check with the Directorate General of Health Services.

 Belize is framed by the Caribbean Sea on one side and dense jungle on the other.
-This lush Central American country is asking Americans to present a negative PCR test taken 96 hours prior to travel or take a rapid test on arrival in Belize ($50).
-You’re also asked to download the Belize Health app and complete the questionnaire, (which includes booking a ‘Gold Standard hotel’ in advance) then take a screenshot of your QR code/ID to show immigration officials at the airport.
+This lush Central American country is asking Americans to present a negative PCR test taken 96 hours prior to travel, or an antigen test 48 hours prior to travel.
+Alternatively, you can take a PCR test at the airport on arrival ($50).
+Everyone has to book a ‘Gold Standard hotel’ in advance and show proof to immigration officials at the airport.
 Masks are mandatory in public.
-There’s a curfew from 8 p.m. to 5 a.m.
+Tourists can move around freely but are recommended to stick to the Gold Standard amenities, sites and restaurants in the Tourism Safe Corridor.
+There’s a curfew from 7 p.m. to 4 a.m, except in certain tourist areas, where it begins at 9 p.m.

 This breathtaking Buddhist kingdom has always strictly limited the number of tourists allowed into the country under its ‘high value, low impact’ policy aimed at protecting its unique culture and environment.
 That means most nationalities wanting to visit have to apply for a visa in advance through a licensed Bhutanese tour operator and pay a daily fee of $200-250 if accepted.
 The Tourism Council of Bhutan tells us that Americans can still visit now using the normal system, but they must agree to 21 days of quarantine.

 From the Andes and the Atacama Desert to the Amazon, Bolivia has a lot to offer adventure travelers.
-Currently, Americans can visit Bolivia if they provide a negative PCR test taken within 10 days of their flight.
+Currently, Americans can visit Bolivia if they provide a negative PCR test taken within 72 hours of their flight and have proof of health insurance covering COVID-19.
+Unvaccinated travelers must also take a PCR test on day three and quarantine until they receive the results.
 Masks are required everywhere in public and there’s health screening at the airports.
 As with most destinations, changes can be put into effect with no notice but you can keep an eye on things here.

-You’re only allowed to enter this Dutch Caribbean island after transiting through Curaçao (since direct flights from the U.S.A are now cancelled).
-That’s as long as you also comply with Curaçao’s entry requirements (see Curaçao, below).
-It involves downloading a health declaration form before travel and then presenting to immigration authorities on arrival.
-You also need two tests – a negative PCR test taken up to 72 hours before you travel and a negative rapid antigen test four hours before boarding.
+You’re allowed to enter this Dutch Caribbean island as long as you comply with Bonaire’s entry requirements.
+It involves submitting a health declaration form 12-2448 hours before departure.
+You also need a negative PCR test taken up to 48 hours before you travel (or a negative rapid antigen test 24 hours before arrival).
+On arrival, you need to take a self-test.
+If you’re unvaccinated, you then need to quarantine for five days.
+Five days after arrival, everyone (vaccinated and unvaccinated) has to take a PCR test.

 Bosnia and Herzegovina

-Located on the Balkan peninsula, this southern European spot only requires Americans take a PCR test 48 hours before arrival.
-Assuming it’s negative, you’re free to explore this history-rich nation with few restrictions, except for face masks in indoor and outdoor public places and an 11 p.m. to 5 a.m. curfew.
+Located on the Balkan peninsula, this southern European spot only requires Americans take a PCR test 72 hours before arrival, or proof of full vaccination at least 10 days prior to arrival or proof of recovery from COVID-19 in the 10-90 days before arrival.
+Assuming you meet the requirements, you’re free to explore this history-rich nation with few restrictions, except for face masks in indoor and outdoor public places.

 You’ve probably seen Botswana’s Kalahari Game Reserve in nature documentaries.
 The fossilized river valleys and epic grasslands populated by giraffes and cheetahs are iconic.
-If you’re hoping to go, you’ll need a negative PCR test taken up to 72 hours before your flight.
+If you’re hoping to go, you’ll need to be fully vaccinated or show a negative PCR test taken up to 72 hours before your flight then agree to vaccination on arrival.
 Masks are required and there are some domestic travel restrictions.
 Permits are needed for travel between the nine geographical zones but tourism is regarded as essential travel for economic reasons, so these permits will usually be approved.
-In the capital, Gaborone, there’s a curfew from 8 p.m. to 4 a.m. through January 31.
 There are reports that travelers should expect inconsistent application of COVID rules and sudden unexplained changes in enforcement in Botswana, so please bear this in mind.

 It’s worth noting that the State Department has slapped a ‘do not travel’ warning on Brazil right now due to high numbers of coronavirus cases.
-However, Brazil is still allowing U.S. passport holders to enter for stays of up to 90 days, providing they arrive by air.
-You’ll need to take a PCR test up to 72 hours before arrival and fill in a Traveler’s Health Declaration, whereby you also agree to ‘sanitary measures’ (social distancing, hand-washing etc) during your trip.
-The form will be distributed prior to boarding.
+However, Brazil is still allowing fully vaccinated U.S. passport holders to enter for stays of up to 90 days, providing they arrive by air.
+You’ll need to take an antigen test up to 24 hours before arrival or a PCR test up to 72 hours before arrival and fill in a Traveler’s Health Declaration, whereby you also agree to ‘sanitary measures’ (social distancing, hand-washing etc) during your trip.
+The form will be distributed prior to boarding or you can find it here.
 There is also health screening at the airports.
-Several states and local governments in Brazil have issued mask mandates so check locally to avoid fines or possible arrest.
+Several states and local governments in Brazil have issued mask mandates and movement restrictions so check locally to avoid fines or possible arrest.

 British Virgin Islands